1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What treatments are used?

-Treatment plans often include an elimination diet to identify food triggers, corticosteroids (like budesonide) to reduce inflammation, allergy medications to lower eosinophil activity, and biologic therapies in severe or treatment-resistant cases.
+An elimination diet is common type of treatment to identify triggers, corticosteroids (such as budesonide) to reduce inflammation, allergy medications to reduce eosinophilic activity levels, and biologic therapies in cases that are treatment resistant.

 Can diet alone fix it?